Where We Work:

 The Healthcare System in Guinea

-Many factors are associated to the increase of death related to CVD in Guinea.
+Many factors are associated with the increase of death related to CVD in Guinea.
 They include:

 - Lack of access to primary healthcare (essential to detecting CVD in its preliminary stage).